Solar + Storage Platform: UX for Complex Energy Project Financial Dashboards

 Scope & Constraints

-While the UX work delivered a centralized interface framework and clearer pathways for collaboration, implementation remained ongoing.
-Backend complexity, evolving requirements, and changing engineering timelines meant that success depended on flexible design thinking and strong cross-functional alignment—not perfect polish.
+Ongoing Implementation: While the UX work delivered a centralized interface framework and clearer paths to collaboration, the full feature set continued to evolve—so success depended on flexible design thinking and strong cross-functional communication.

 Lessons Learned